 The County Residence Officer is Jacqui Brian, and the Assistant Residence Officer is Michelle Wood.
 You can contact them with any residence query by email or telephone on 01524 594699.

-More details can be found on the University Accommodation website.
+Further information for current students can be found on the University Accommodation website.